BryanJacobs/FIDO2Applet/docs/security_model.md

 difficulty is at most 128 bits, and is likely set by the entropy of the user's PIN.

-**Use a strong PIN** and **enable the alwaysUv option** if you care about security in the event your device is entirely compromised.
+**Use a strong PIN** if you care about security in the event your device is entirely compromised.
 Despite the name, there is no requirement that PINs be numeric.
-You can use any sequence of characters up to 64 bytes long.
+You can use any sequence of characters up to 63 bytes long.

 Your PIN is used for challenge-response to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
 The